The Quantum Approximate Optimization Algorithm and the Sherrington-Kirkpatrick Model at Infinite Size: General

 Now, we need to compute $W_\uv$ for the remaining 12 elements, which constitute the set $\Ac = A\setminus A_{p+1}$.
 We first bipartition $B=D\cup D^c$ such that if $\bv\in D$ then $\bar\bv \in D^c$.
 We also assign indices to configurations of $D$ so that if two configurations have indices $j\le k$ then $j$ plays well with $k$.
 For concreteness, we can choose the convention where all configurations of $D$ are chosen so that their first $p$ elements have even parity (i.e., $b_1b_2\cdots b_p=1$).
 Then for $p=2$, we have

 Note that $1,2,3,4$ are in $A_1$, whereas 5 and 6 are in $A_2$.
 Now we need to consider elements of $D$ that don't play well with others.
 After some inspection, the only cases we need to worry about are that 5 and 6 do not play well with 1 and 2.
-Then the only non-zero $K_{j,i}$ are Now we need to perform the iterative procedure to calculate $Y_\uv$ as in \eqref{eq:iteration-example}.
-We initialize $R_1=R_2=R_3=R_4=R_5=R_6=1$, and note that the only non-trivial operations in the iteration are

-For the rest, we still have $R_3=R_4=R_5=R_6=1$ at the end of the iteration.
-Then the non-trivial $Y_\uv$ are
+Then the only non-zero $\Delta_{j,i}$ are